 This is the standard boilerplate language you might see when considering an investment—a mutual fund, exchange-traded fund (ETF), stock, or bond, for example.
 Not coincidentally, the word prospectus is tied to the Latin root for “to view” or “look forward.”

 Here’s another Latin lesson: caveat emptor.
 For investors, the prospectus provides a critical “buyer beware” reminder and guidebook for making sure you know what you’re getting into.
 It may not be your idea of light reading, but don’t let anyone tell you to dismiss these documents as a bunch of legal jargon to just skim through before you hand over your money.

-Prospectuses contain clues that can help investors gain a firmer grasp on a company or fund’s management, strategy, and longer-term prospects, according to Viraj Desai, senior portfolio manager at TD Ameritrade Investment Management, LLC.
+Prospectuses contain clues that can help investors gain a firmer grasp on a company or fund’s management, strategy, and longer-term prospects, according to Viraj Desai, director of research modeling at TD Ameritrade.

 “A careful reading of the prospectus can help investors understand some of the risks of investing to make a more prudent investment decision,” Desai said.
 Here are a few investor basics on prospectuses.

 Company prospectus.
-A company that is offering securities for sale—such as before an initial public offering (IPO) or bond issuance.
-For publicly traded U.S. companies, or companies planning to sell shares in an initial public offering (IPO), prospectuses are available on the Securities and Exchange Commission’s (SEC's) online EDGAR platform.
+This is for a company offering securities for sale—such as before an initial public offering (IPO) or bond issuance.
+For publicly traded U.S. companies, or companies planning to sell shares in an IPO, prospectuses are available on the Securities and Exchange Commission’s (SEC’s) online EDGAR platform.
 Many company prospectuses are contained in a form S-1, which is a registration statement under the Securities Act of 1933.
 You can also get a prospectus from a company’s website.

 A prospectus sometimes makes news, especially if it’s from a high-profile, fast-growing startup with a widely anticipated IPO in the pipeline.